yokolet/new-note/algo/arrays/2023-01-31-the-latest-time-to-catch-a-bus.md

 Repeat counting and setting the tentative result for all buses and passengers.
 Once all are checked, test the current result time is not the duplicated to the passengers.
 When the result time becomes unique, we find the answer.

+For C++ and Python, searching a value in the array function runs fast enough.
+However, Ruby and JavaScript get Time Limit Exceeded (TLE) error.
+To avoid TLE, those use a binary search.

 ## Solution